nvmwill/nexmo-developer/README.md

 A flow chart on surviving submodules from @lornajane: <https://lornajane.net/posts/2016/surviving-git-submodules>

 ## Adding a new programming language to tutorials
 Tutorials support a host of programming languages.
-The languages a tutorial support is always displayed on the right hand side of the page.
+The languages a tutorial supports is always displayed on the right hand side of the page.

 It allows users to follow tutorials in the programming language of their choice (if available).